 Online dating for divorced parents: it’s all good

 Newly single expat parents eyeing online dating shouldn’t be concerned that other expats will be put off by the fact that you have kids.
-On the contrary, you might find other divorced singles with kids who will be relieved that you have parenthood in common.
-You might also find that when you’re looking for love after divorce, potential dates just don’t mind if you have kids, especially if they’re a little bit older.
+On the contrary, you might find other divorcees with kids who are relieved that you have parenthood in common.
+You might also find that when you’re looking for love after divorce, potential dates just don’t mind if you have kids.

-Honesty is the best policy in online dating for divorced parents, so don’t hide the fact that you have kids.
-At the same time, people want to get to know you – not your kids – first and foremost, so your profile and messages should talk about you as a person, not your babies.
+Honesty is the best policy in online dating for divorced parents; don’t hide the fact that you have kids.
+At the same time, people want to get to know you, not your kids.
+Your profile and messages should talk about who you are as a person.
 If all goes well, you can tell your date all about your children when the moment’s right.

 It’s natural to have concerns about how dating after divorce might affect your kids.
 Wait until you’re serious with someone new before introducing them to your little ones.
-If the children bond with your new partner, they could end up upset if you break up – so delay introductions until you feel your new relationship is stable and has long-term prospects.
+If the children bond with your new partner, they could end up upset if you break up.
+Delay introductions until you feel your new relationship is stable and has long-term prospects.

 There are a host of resources for families affected by divorce: even Sesame Street offers tools to make it easier, and you can find more guidance online or at the library.
 It may be hard to find resources specifically for families affected by expat divorce, but talking with another family that lives overseas and has been through it or with a counsellor can help.

 That said, expat kids can be resilient, and kids thrive when their parents are happy.
-Remember that you’re not just a parent, but a person with your own life to live – so go ahead and take a chance at finding love after divorce with online dating.
+Remember that you’re not just a parent, but a person with your own life to live.
+Go ahead and take a chance at finding love after divorce with online dating.